probcomp/PoseComposition.jl/docs/src/operations.md

 1. A pose is a coordinate frame, described with respect to some other base coordinate frame.
-The `pos` says where the frame's origin is, and the `orientation` says what directions its right-handed orthonormal axes point in.
+The `pos` says where the frame's origin is, and the `orientation` says what directions its orthonormal axes point in.
 2. A pose is a rigid motion.
 The translational component is `pos` and the orientation component is `orientation`.